-A process library describes a system of activities with a well-contoured business function, which makes them suitable for sharing and reusability.
+A process library describes a system of activities with a well-contoured business function, making them suitable for sharing and reusability.
 You can find a more detailed approach on the subject on the About Libraries page in our Studio guide.

-Explicitly, on the Libraries page you can view and delete all the libraries that had been published from UiPath Studio, as well as those that were uploaded manually.
-There you can see the version of each package as well as release notes for each version if any (should be added in Studio in order to better keep track of changes between versions).
+Explicitly, on the Libraries page, you can view and delete all the libraries that had been published from UiPath Studio, as well as those that were uploaded manually.
+There you can see the version of each package and release notes for each version, if any (should be added in Studio to better keep track of changes between versions).

 Using v3 feed URLs results in a couple of display issues with packages.